 September 5, 2024

 The Listed Investment Companies (Classification etc) Bill (with explanatory memorandum) has been published on the U.K. Parliament website, following its first reading in the House of Lords on the same day.
 The Bill seeks to make provisions about listed investment companies, the classification and characteristics of those companies which regulators must take into account when, among other things, making any rules or guidance.
 It relates to collective investment undertakings of the closed-end type, the shares of which are admitted to trading on any market or venue operated by a U.K.-recognized investment exchange, known as Listed Closed-End Investment Companies and does not relate to collective investment undertakings other than the closed-end type.
 The Bill is sponsored by Baroness Bowels of Berkhamsted.
-The date of the Bills second reading has not yet been announced.Topic : Funds -
+The date of the Bills second reading has not yet been announced.Topic : Fund Regulation -

 UK Financial Conduct Authority Confirms Date for Opening of Overseas Funds Regime Gateway to New Schemes